LakshayKhattar/UI-memcoin-analysis/README.md

 ## Disclaimer

-This project is for educational and research purposes only.
-It does not provide financial advice.
-Meme-coins are highly volatile and risky — do your own research before investing.
+This project is for educational and research purposes only It does not provide financial advice....
+Meme-coins are highly volatile and risky DYOR before investing